Know Your Two-wheeler Brand: Hero MotoCorp

 Parting Ways With Honda:

 The joint venture between Hero Group and Honda ended in 2011 allegedly over differences in the two brands’ goals and also due to issues in royalty payouts.
 These developments led to the emergence of Hero MotoCorp.
-After parting ways with the Japanese auto major, Hero concentrated on strengthening its portfolio with the goal of reducing its dependence on Honda technology.
+After parting ways with the Japanese auto major, Hero concentrated on strengthening its two-wheeler lineup with the goal of reducing its dependence on Honda technology.

 Looking Into The Future: